Customer Satisfaction

 The NPS index is therefore used as a reliable measure to predict revenue trends.
 According to data from Bain and Company, companies with the highest NPS in their industry tend to outperform their competitors by at least 2x.

-Here are the pros and cons of using NPS:
+Here are the pros and cons of using an NPS questionnaire:

 PRO AGAINST